 - Either formula: Up to 2 hours if left in a piping bag

 In this piece, we’ll discuss different types of royal icing, how long it lasts, and tips you can use to make your royal icing last as long as possible.

 Looking directly for airtight containers?
-Check these ones out here on Amazon, they are perfect for storing your baked goods!
+Check these ones out at Amazon, they are perfect for storing your baked goods.

 Royal icing is a white type of decorating icing that hardens when it’s exposed to air over time.
 Most bakers give royal icing a touch of vanilla flavoring since that matches well with most other baking flavors.